greezlyk/travelplan/README.md

-#travelplan test project angular-seed — the seed for AngularJS apps
+#The travelplan test project based on angular-seed — the seed for AngularJS apps

 ## Getting Started